RTEMS/rtems-docs/user/bsps/arm/imxrt.rst

 integrated into the IMXRT1050-EVKB.
 You can generate a flash image out of a compiled RTEMS application with for example::

-  arm-rtems6-objcopy -O binary build/arm/imxrt1052/testsuites/samples/hello.exe hello.bin
+  arm-rtems@rtems-ver-major@-objcopy -O binary build/arm/imxrt1052/testsuites/samples/hello.exe hello.bin

 Then just copy the generated binary to the mass storage provided by the debugger.
 Wait a bit till the mass storage vanishes and re-appears.
 After that,